MalteHerrmann/ResearchTendermint/README.md

 [[Consensus Docs]](https://docs.tendermint.com/master/spec/consensus/consensus.html).

-When a round terminates without consensus on a new block, i.e. less than 2/3 majority has casted a commit vote, a new round starts.
+When a round terminates without consensus on a new block, i.e. less than 2/3 majority has casted a precommit vote, a new round starts.
 In order to achieve consensus when timeouts are the cause of non-consensus, the timeout values are increased with each starting round.